-Figure 10 Problems that Affect in Learning English TOEFL with Zoom Meeting and YouTube Live Streaming
+Figure 10.
+Problems that affect in learning English TOEFL with Zoom Meeting and Live Streaming YouTube

-Figure 10 above shows that there are some problems faced by students in using Zoom Meeting and YouTube Live Streaming in learning English TOEFL.
-There are 64 students or 41.3 % who state "internet quota", 129 students or 83.2 % state "internet connection", 24 students or 15.5 % state "type of device used", 61 students or 39.4 % state "technical"
+Based on figure 10 above, shows that there are some problems faced by students in using Zoom Meeting and Live Streaming YouTube in learning English TOEFL.
+There are 64 students or 41.3 % state "internet quota".
+129 students or 83.2 % state "internet connection".
+24 students or 15.5 % state "type of device used".
+61 students or 39.4 % state "technical problems of the device (such as a low battery, the dead device suddenly, audio quality, video on the device and others).
+56 students or 36.1 % state "surrounding conditions (such as light conditions, ambient sounds, or other disturbances)".
+It shows that most students have a problem with internet connection in using Zoom Meeting and Live Streaming YouTube in learning English TOEFL.